 In order to retain their awards while engaged in full-time study as matriculated students, Service Scholars are required to:

-- Participate in a two-course learning community entitled "Leadership Through Self-Development" during the fall semester of their first year at St. John Fisher College.
+- Participate in a two-course learning community titled The Civic Self: Creating Identity through Community during the fall semester of their first year at St. John Fisher College

-- Complete a 1/2-credit service learning seminar in the spring semester of their freshman year (SERV 130C) and in the spring semester of their senior year (SERV 334).
+- Complete a 1/2-credit service learning seminar in the spring semester of the freshman year (SERV 130C)

-- Pass one service learning course (3-4 credits) taken at any time after their freshman year.
-Courses that fulfill this requirement can be found during registration each semester by searching for the service learning (SLC) attribute.
+- Pass one service learning course (3-4 credits) taken at any time after the freshman year.
+Courses that fulfill this requirement can be found during registration each semester by searching for the service learning (SLC) attribute in the course listing

 Community Service Yearly Hours